liefery-it-legacy/blog/_posts/2019-04-25-form-objects-and-active-admin.md

 So you've overwritten `build_new_resource` and you're ready to submit your form, but what happens to all your params?
 We need to pass them to your form object.

 Prior to our refactoring, we had handled our params differently across a few of our form object controllers.
-As you can see in the examples below, in some places we were using `ActionController::Parameters#permit`, in some places we were using Active Admin's `permit_params`, in another place were were just accessing keys from the `params` hash, and somewhere else we were using Active Admin's `resource_params` (this will be discussed below).
+As you can see in the examples below, in some places we were using `ActionController::Parameters#permit`, in some places we were using Active Admin's `permit_params`, in another place we were just accessing keys from the `params` hash, and somewhere else we were using Active Admin's `resource_params` (this will be discussed below).

 Accessing params directly from the params hash: